cbobrasil/Transfermarkt/README.md

 #### Snapshots
 We will do snapshots on the changes for the full refresh tables.
 With this we maitain the history of this table.

-#### Create schemas for each dbt layer
-We need to split the model folders in this project into different schemas as prostgres db.
-After it, we should create users and give different access in the schemas.